Credit Suisse in market spotlight despite moves to calm concerns | Business

 Citing people familiar with the situation, Reuters reported last month that Credit Suisse was sounding out investors for fresh cash as it attempts its overhaul.
 LIQUIDITY 'HEALTHY'

-JPMorgan analysts said in a research note on Monday that based on its financials at the end of the second quarter, they view Credit Suisse's capital and liquidity as "healthy".
-Given the bank has indicated a near-term intention to keep its CET1 capital ratio at 13-14%, the second-quarter end ratio is well within that range and the liquidity coverage ratio is well above requirements, the analysts added.
+JPMorgan analysts in a research note on Monday said that based on its financials at the end of the second quarter, they view Credit Suisse's capital and liquidity as "healthy."
+Given that the bank has indicated a near-term intention to keep its CET1 capital ratio at 13-14%, the second-quarter end ratio is well within that range and the liquidity coverage ratio is well above requirements, the analysts added.

 Credit Suisse had total assets of 727 billion Swiss francs ($735.68 billion) at the end of the second quarter, of which 159 billion francs was cash and due from banks, while 101 billion francs was trading assets, it noted.
 Still, investors are questioning how much capital the bank may need to raise to fund the cost of a restructuring, analysts at Jefferies wrote in a note to clients on Monday.
 Also, the bank is now potentially a forced seller of assets, they said.